AI-generated text boundary detection with RoFT: Approach

-Since we have observed a statistical difference in sentence length distributions between human-written and generated texts (as illustrated in Fig.~\ref{fig:roft-by-model}), we leverage sentence lengths as a simple baseline feature.
+\textbf{Length-Based Baseline}.
+Since we have observed a statistical difference in sentence length distributions between human-written and generated texts (see Fig.~\ref{fig:roft-by-model}), we leverage sentence lengths as a simple baseline feature.
 This baseline allows us to gauge the effectiveness of a classifier in identifying boundaries without semantic understanding.